What is a Traceability Matrix?

 If the main requirements of my project have related sub-requirements, can I add them within Traceability Matrix?

-- Next to “Column settings” button for the “Requirement specification” column is “+” button.
+- Next to the “Column settings” button for the “Requirement specification” column is the “+” button.
 Using it, you can add sub-requirements related to the main requirement.
-You are able to add max 9 sub-requirements columns.
+You can add max 9 sub-requirements columns.

 What kind of items can I input within Traceability Matrix?

-- You are able to input existing items from a project where your matrix is created (Issue or Process items) or to create new items within Traceability Matrix (Issue, Process and Form items).
+- You can input existing items from a project where your matrix is created (Issue or Process items) or create new items within Traceability Matrix (Issue, Process, and Form items).

 How many items can I input in one matrix cell?

-- There is no limit for items which can be added within matrix cells.
+- There is no limit for items that can be added within matrix cells.

 I started adding items within my matrix, but I realized that I forgot to add one column.
 What can I do?

-- You can add forgotten column additionally.
-Use “Edit Matrix” button and in the “Edit Traceability Matrix” window add the new column.
+- You can add a forgotten column additionally.
+Use the “Edit Matrix” button and in the “Edit Traceability Matrix” window add the new column.

 Is my matrix synchronized with a project where is created?